Aaronlalala/Quant_Notes/Technical Analysis/Volume Profile and MA Lilnes.md

 Volume profile is the volume distribution on price levels.
 It shows the whether investors' opinions of the market are consistent.
 Price with larger volume is more controversial.
 Once MA lines cross over that price, it's easy to form a trend.

-**Previous Bottom:** the bottom of the market in the bearish round.
+**Previous Bottom:** the bottom of the market in the last bearish round.
+Not the one that just ends.

 # Chinese CSI 300 Index